Skip to main content

 pub fn convert_if_reference_to_absolute_reference( self, path: &[&[u8]], key: Option<&[u8]>, ) -> Result<Element, ElementError>

-Convert the reference to an absolute reference
+Convert the reference to an absolute reference.
+Looks through a NonCounted wrapper, converting the inner reference and re-wrapping.

 §